 Maybe your not heading to Philip Island Grand Prix Circuit for the Moto GP… Maybe its World Super Bikes?
 Possibly even Supercars?
 Never stress, I travel to Phillip Island for motorsport events several times a year, so I’ve put together just a few of my tips to help you make the most of your first time there.

 Phillip Island Grand Prix Circuit is about 2 hours drive south of Melbourne and is home to the Australian rounds of both the international motorcycle championships, MotoGP and World Superbike Championship.
 As well as a number of other motorsport events throughout the year.

 It’s one of, if not the most scenic motorsport venues in Australia, if not the world, and once you get there you’ll understand why.

 Where is the Australian round of the MotoGP held?

 As I just mentioned the Australian round of the MotoGP is held at the Phillip Island Grand Prix Circuit.
-Phillip Island is about 2 hour drive south of Melbourne.
-The easiest way to get to Phillip Island is to drive (or ride) down the Bass Highway until the town of San Remo, before taking the bridge off the mainland and over to the island.
+The easiest way to get to Phillip Island is to drive (or ride) the two hours down the Bass Highway until the town of San Remo, before taking the bridge off the mainland and over to the island.

-If driving or riding is not an option there are few public transport options to choose from, If you’d like to know about those head on over to – http://www.visitphillipisland.com/category/explore/getting-here/
+If driving or riding is not an option, then there are few public transport options to choose from.
+If you’d like to know about those head on over to – http://www.visitphillipisland.com/category/explore/getting-here/

-Phillip Island Grand Prix Circuit offers some camping during large events like the MotoGP and World Super Bikes (over near the karting circuit).
+Phillip Island Grand Prix Circuit offers some camping options during large scale events like the MotoGP and World Super Bikes (over near the karting circuit).
 Just keep in mind camping tends to book out quickly.
 So that’s something you need to organise quickly.

-However camping is not for everyone.
-If you’re not the camping type or just looking at other options, Phillip Island has numerous accommodation options, being a tourist destination year round.
-Here’s a selection of some of the accommodation options around Phillip Island.
+That said, camping is not for everyone, myself included.
+If you’re not the camping type or just looking at other options, Phillip Island has numerous accommodation options, being a tourist destination year-round.
+I tend to stay in a house we book with a group of other media professionals.